This page contains my brief responses to frequently asked questions. If you have additional questions, feel free to contact me.

 As a therapist in private practice, I am unable to provide on-call crisis counselling.
 Please note that we are not a 24hr service.
 If you are in crisis, please contact 000 or click here for information about crisis support and suicide prevention services.

 - Relationship Therapy for partners, polycules, and metamours, including D/s & S/M relationships

 - Family Therapy (however you define family)

 - professional advocacy services

-- professional development, supervision, & consultancy
+- clinical education, professional development, supervision, & consultancy

 - tutoring for students of psychology, statistics, health, & related disciplines